How to save a life

 I remembered that I would wait for a sign from the universe that it was time – permission to go ahead.
 So, I asked what had brought them to that conclusion.

-It turns out that their relationship had broken down and due to the circumstances involved meant that they were going to lose their job, their house and access to their kids.
+It turns out that their relationship had broken down and the circumstances involved meant that they were going to lose their job, their house and access to their kids.

 At least in their mind.
-This type of catastrophic thinking is common with someone who is struggling with their mental health, but this gave an opportunity to explore this a little.
+This type of catastrophic thinking is common with someone who is struggling with their mental health, but this allowed exploring this a little.

 Remember, I’m not in any way clinically trained.
 I’m not a doctor, or a therapist and nothing I was doing was attempting to treat the person – but what I was doing was simply holding a space for discussion and for them to talk openly.